 When is Tick Season in Spain?

 Ticks tend to be more active during Spring and Autumn when the temperature is cooler and when there are generally more rainy days.

 How can I Protect Myself and my Dog from Being Bitten by Ticks?

-Prevention is always better than the cure.
-For us humans it is advisable that if you are walking in wooded areas that you wear long sleeves making sure to tuck your shirt in.
+Prevention is always better than cure.
+For us humans, it is advisable that if you are walking in wooded areas you wear long sleeves making sure to tuck your shirt in.
 You may also want to tuck your trousers into long socks for added protection.